TaylorDarneille/sei-tic-tac-toe/plan.md

 *Write TODO list here*

 TODO:
--> create 3 files: index.html, styles.css, app.js
+-create 3 files: index.html, styles.css, app.js
--> set up the boiler plate of html and connect the css and javascript to it -> The game will have 3 pages:
+-set up the boiler plate of html and connect the css and javascript to it -The game will have 3 pages:
     1) The main page
         - title
         - two buttons